kadenzipfel/smart-contract-vulnerabilities/vulnerabilities/inadherence-to-standards.md

 The main cause for concern with this improper implementation is that if it is used with a smart contract that expects an ERC-20 token, it will behave in unexpected ways.
 It could even get locked in the contract forever.

-Although standards aren't always perfect, and may someday become antiquated, they foster the most secure smart contracts.
+Although standards aren't always perfect, and may someday become antiquated, they foster proper expectations to provide for secure smart contracts.

 Suggested by: [RobertMCForster](https://github.com/RobertMCForster)